cygig/MonteCarloPi/readme.md

 // Display results
 ...
 ```
-However, it takes more effort to implement a multi-core benchmark.
+However, it takes more effort to implement a multi-threaded benchmark on a multi-core Arduino.
 Included in this library is an example for ESP32.
-A flowchart is provided to show the steps taken for a dual-cores Arduino (like the ESP32) to do multi-core benchmark.
+A flowchart is provided to show the steps taken for a dual-core Arduino (like the ESP32) to run multi-threaded benchmark.

-It makes use of the RTOS supported by ESP32 to create and delete multiple tasks.
+The example makes use of the freeRTOS supported by ESP32 to create and delete multiple tasks.
 In our tests, the dual cores of ESP32 seemed to perform inconsistently: sometimes Core 0 is faster, sometimes Core 1 is faster and sometimes they are almost as fast.
 We are not sure why.

 In the example, we will allow RTOS to pick whichever core it wants to for single-core benchmarks.

-For Loop benchmark, we will pin one task to one core and allow them to execute as fast as possible continuously until the total number of loops is reached.
-For Accurate to Decimal Places benchmark, we will also pin one task to each core and have them run as fast as possible until a result that satisfy the accuracy is found.
+For Loop benchmark, we will pin one thread to each core and allow them to execute as fast as possible continuously until the total number of loops is reached.
+For Accurate to Decimal Places benchmark, we will also pin one thread to each core and have them run independently as fast as possible until one of them produce a result that satisfy the accuracy.

+While the example demonstrate the benchmark with two threads, feel free to experiment with other number of threads from 1 to 183, where anything more seems to crash the Arduino.

 ## Flowchart
 ![image](extras/MonteCarloPi_flowchart.svg)